Buying a House in Denmark as Expat (2024): All You Need to Know

 Financing (Mortgage) Opportunities in Denmark 💰

 If you’ve the money, you can put the 20% (5% + 15%) yourself, and avoid the expensive loan.
-You can even put more — 25%, 30%, 40%, but, with interest rates at effectively zero, you might not want to do that.
+You can even put more — 25%, 30%, 40%, but, with interest rates still relatively low, you might not want to do that.

 Note — If you’re a foreigner, you’ll likely need to put more.
 In some cases, banks won’t loan you money even if you put 20% or even 25%, especially for “riskier” cases as a project purchase.